-It is one of the best alterative and depurative (blood-purifying) agents in nature but does not nauseate.
-Burdock root traditionally influences the skin, soothes the kidneys and relieves congestions of the lymphatic, excellent with skin issues.
+It is one of the best alterative & depurative agents in nature but does not nauseate.
+Burdock root traditionally influences the skin, soothes the kidneys and relieves the lymphatic, excellent with skin issues.
 Possesses wholesome nutritive value in the stalk when cut before the flower opens, is stripped of the bitter rind, boiled or used in salads (eat raw with oil and apple-cider vinegar); it has a delicate flavor of asparagus.

-Latin Name: Arctium lappa
+Latin Name(s): Arctium lappa.

 Storage: Store in a sealed container in a cool, dry place.

 Shelf Life: It is very difficult to pin down an exact expiration date for most single herbs as they do not really expire, they lose potency or strength over time but will still have value.
 Unlike synthetic material or drugs, herbs can contain many constituents that contribute to their medicinal effects.
-Even when we know what the active constituents are, there are often many of them in a single herb, each with different rates of degradation.
+Even if when we know what the active constituents are, there are often many of them in a single herb, each with different rates of degradation.
 Some herbs lose their effect more easily.
 Other herbs that possess more stable compounds such as alkaloids or steroids will last much longer.

 A huge part of the degradation rate of herbs depends also on the storage conditions of the herb, & even on the quality of the herb before storage – how it was grown, harvested, dried & processed.
 If the product is left in hot places or open to sunlight then it will degrade much quicker than if it was stored in cool, dry place & sealed tightly.